phamthuonghai/LCT-works/deep-learning/comp_tops.md

 # NSKETCH_TRANSFER
 * inception_v3, vgg16 as features
 * use small learning rate when tuning or else the a big drop

+# LEMMATIZER
+* Get the contextual embeddings by bidirectional RNN
+* Parsing and lemmatizing jointly
+* Beam search?